DPS-Stream-Processing-Applications/beam-applications-java/train/README_train.md

 5. Start kafkaProducer (will also run forever)

-A test dataset can be found in `shared/src/main/resources/train`.
 ## Setting up MongoDb

 I used this tutorial to set it up https://devopscube.com/deploy-mongodb-kubernetes/